DAPSI-IDISS/semantic-crosswalk-editor/docs/Semantics.md

 metadata record content compliant to a source metadata standard into a record whose contents are compliant with a target metadata standard." -- (St. Pierre & LaPlant, 1998)

+> One of the problems of crosswalking is the different degrees of equivalency: one-to-one, one-to-many, many-to-one, and one-to-none … details may extend from elements-only to elements-plus-qualifiers/refinements or sub-elements.
+However, usually only the names of the elements and their definitions are taken into consideration in a crosswalk.”
+(Chan
+& Zeng, 2006)

+This means that when mapping individual elements, often there are no exact equivalents.
+Meanwhile, many elements are found to overlap in meaning and scope.
+For this reason, data conversion based on crosswalks could create quality problems.
+(Chan & Zeng, 2006)

+This discussion of ‘degrees of equivalency’ exemplifies one of the problems of mapping: the concept of equivalence is described in binary terms but then discussed in terms of levels or degrees of exactness.
+It is hard to translate this into data conversion algorithms that must make a yes/no decision about whether data can be effectively moved between elements ‘mapped’ to each other.
+This inability to effectively express a degree of exactness lies at the core of the ‘quality problems’ noted above.

 ## The Messy Word